bassosimone/bloom/README.md

 - [vdso](http://man7.org/linux/man-pages/man7/vdso.7.html) is a dynamic library injected on Linux in the address space of each process to speed-up certain syscalls like `gettimeofday(2)`.

-- the posix threads library
+- the posix threads library (`/lib/x86_64-linux-gnu/libpthread.so.0`)

-- the GNU C library
+- the GNU C library (`/lib/x86_64-linux-gnu/libc.so.6`)

-- the dynamic linker
+- the dynamic linker (`/lib64/ld-linux-x86-64.so.2`)

-Compared to a fully static binary, this code has the issue that in other environments it may not work.
-Specifically, the library names or versions can be different.
-However, `libc.so.6` [is a stable name since 1997](https://stackoverflow.com/questions/6495817), also because libc symbols now have ABI versioning, hence it makes sense to avoid worrying about that.
-Possibly also the `libpthread.so.0` name is stable (major ABI version `0` means it never changed).
-What I think may provoke issues could be the name of the dynamic linker, which can probably change from distro to distro (IIRC).

-However, the gold standard here says that we can build for a specific distribution and accept depending on some shared libraries.
+So, compared to a fully static binary (i.e. what you obtain by default with `go build` on Linux), this library is less portable across distributions, because some libraries may have different names or base paths on other systems.
+As long as the package is built for a specific distro, the problem is less relevant, since I do not expect the location of the dynamic linker to change across versions.
+Also, `libc.so.6` [is a stable name since 1997](https://stackoverflow.com/questions/6495817).
+Also, `libpthread.so.0` is probably a stable name (major ABI version `0` means it never changed).
+Bottom line, when building for a specific distro it is okay to have some shared dependencies.

 ### macOS